ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Loq

 LOQ uses a script generator "written by Matt Clarke in VB or C#".
 The scientists have expressed a desire for the script generator to be fairly simple from a user's perspective.
+However, their script generator is broadly

 # Commonalities